letloop/letloop/README.md

 - `letloop check [--fail-fast] LIBRARY`
 - `letloop compile PROGRAM.SCM A.OUT`
 - `letloop exec PROGRAM.SCM [ -- ARGUMENT ...]`
-- `letloop literally LIBRARY.MD`
 - `letloop repl`

-Except `literally`, all subcommands take into consideration `EXTENSION ...` as part of the library discovery machinery that rely on `DIRECTORY ...`.
+All subcommands take into consideration `EXTENSION ...` as part of the library discovery machinery that rely on `DIRECTORY ...`.
 If no directory are provided, the current working directory is the only directory where libraries will be looked into.

 ## Change Log